louislefevre/music-modifier/README.md

 # Music Modifier
 Simple script for modifying and viewing music files.

+Currently only works with mp3 files.

 ## To-Do:
-- Retrieve the title of the song and use that instead?
+- Rename files based on song title.
+Do this by retrieving the song title and changing the name, possibly in numbers_remover.
 - Before running getArtistData, run a check to ensure all files have the relevant information.
-- Add functionality to automatically organise new music.
-For example, give it a song with the band the album, position, etc, and it will automatically move it to the correct location.
-If the location doesn't exist, it will create it.
+- Get .m4a files to work in playlist_data.
+- Attach original path to track objects.

 ## Miscellaneous
 - Naming conventions should be followed as defined here: